 North Carolina is a national leader in information technology and high-tech, but still lags behind in telehealth policy and innovation, according to the American Telemedicine Association.1 For our citizens to take full advantage of this emerging health benefit, North Carolina must remove any and all barriers to its full implementation by improving coverage and payment parity for telehealth services.
 North Carolina does not currently require insurers to cover and reimburse telehealth services consistently.
-For the limited telehealth services providers are currently delivering, more than 50 percent of the claims are denied payment without justification.
 Because North Carolina is one of only a handful of states that have no parity laws for telehealth, healthcare providers are inhibited from expanding their current telehealth service offerings knowing that they may not be reimbursed.